ietf-wg-elegy/rfc8989bis/draft-ietf-elegy-rfc8989bis.md

 obsoletes RFC8989 to make it clear that that document has been superseded.
 The other paragraphs of {{Section 4.14 of RFC8713}} remain intact.

-# Conventions and Definitions

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

 # NomCom Principles

 The NomCom is intended to be composed of randomly selected members of "the